samimideksa/pytorch-hed/README.md

 - run the following command to generate gRPC classes for Python

+      # only in Service folder run
       $python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=.
 Service/edgedetect.proto

 ## Usage
 To run it on your own image, use the following command.
 Please make sure to see their paper / the code for more details.

-	#to test the service
-	$ cd Service

-	#this will start the server
+	# on project directory this will start the server
 	$ python Service/server.py